rspieker/json-formatter/README.md

 <div data-config="{hello:world}">...</div>
 ```

-And as we had to distinct objects, arrays, keys and values anyway, we also removed the requirement for any outer braces
+And as objects, arrays, keys and values had to be distinguished anyway, the requirement for any outer brackets/braces was also eliminated.

 ```
 <div data-config="hello:world">...</div>